 Perhaps this Canadian seed bank is a good local pick-up spot, but not a top choice for ordering online.

-Few Canadian seed banks offer worldwide guaranteed delivery: Crop King Seeds does, which is worth knowing if you live outside of the country.
+However, few Canadian seed banks offer worldwide guaranteed delivery: Crop King Seeds does, which is worth knowing if you live outside of the country.

 True North used to be the spot to get a wide variety of seeds to choose from, by many different breeders and brands.
 Their guaranteed delivery policy is solid ‘on paper’ (they’re the only website to state they’ll resend your order until you receive it!) but it is only available to customers in the USA and Canada.
 More importantly, True North reviews across the web are far from great.